 - Evidence of self-directed learning by completion of a minimum of 40 hours of dietetics-related experience, either paid or volunteer, with preference on experience in a healthcare setting and/or direct patient care.
 The purpose of dietetics-related experience prior to the internship is to develop professional attributes and gain exposure to health-related processes, nutrition education, and management procedures.
 Hands-on work experience in dietetics-related settings requiring professional communication helps to ease the transition of students from the academic setting to rotations in the professional workplace.

-Examples of venues where experience may be obtained include hospital, long-term or rehabilitation facility, public health, community-based program preferably under the direct supervision of a registered dietitian.
+Examples of venues where experience may be obtained include hospital, long-term or rehabilitation facility, public health, or community-based program preferably under the direct supervision of a registered dietitian.
 The following will not be considered as hours toward the early acceptance option: shadowing a health professional (i.e., observational experiences of an RD at work), completion of dietetics-related experience for which academic credit was received as a component of the DPD program (such as NUTR 490 or NUTR 428), volunteering or employment in a fitness center as an educator or personal trainer, employment as a waitress, cook, hostess in a restaurant or clerk in a nutrient supplement store.
 Preference is given for experience in a healthcare setting and/or direct patient care.
 To qualify for the Early Acceptance option, experience must have been completed within the last five years and preferably has been supervised by a registered dietitian or other qualified professional.
 The 40 hours of minimum experience may be accrued all in one venue or in up to three different venues.
 Although the experience may be completed in as many as three settings, there are some limits on the amount of experience that may be obtained.
 The maximum hours considered for these settings are as follows: WU Graduate Assistant position, maximum of 15 hours; health-related camps, maximum of 10 hours; feeding program or food bank, maximum of 10 hours.
 Readiness of each applicant for Early Acceptance will be considered based on the student’s capability for self-directed learning, willingness to work as a team-player, and effectiveness of communication skills as well as on the depth and quality of dietetics-related experience.